Pride and Purpose

 Accreditation Board for Engineering and Technology (ABET)–accredited program that bridges the gap between the life sciences and physical sciences by applying engineering concepts, methods, and techniques to biology and medicine

-An ABET-accredited program that provides a thorough preparation and professional training in the fundamentals of engineering and related fields with a major thrust in structural analysis and design
+An ABET-accredited program that provides a thorough preparation and professional training in the fundamentals of engineering and related fields with a civil engineering focus

 BS in Computer Engineering